radcamp/radcamp.github.io/Kigali2023/PCA_API.md

 Samples with lots of missing data tend to pop way out on their own, causing distortion in the signal in the PCs.
 Normally it's best to evaluate the quality of the sample, and if it can be seen to be of poor quality, to remove it and replot the PCA.
-The simulated dataset is actually relatively nice, but for the sake of demonstration lets imagine the sample "1D_0" is 'bad'.
+In our dataset, we don't have bad samples, but we do have an outlier: the outgroup.

 > **Note:** We make a lot of use of the interactivity of jupyter notebooks in the ipyrad.analysis tools.
 In the PCA you can 'hover' over points to reveal